Phoebe3663/Zuurix.github.io/_posts/2016-11-22-better-late-than-never.md

 Thing 1: Enemy grouping

-I have improved enemy spawning code occasionaly spawn enemies in wildly random groups!
+I have improved enemy spawning code to occasionally spawn enemies in wildly random groups!
 Two lurkers and heavy / acolyte and probe / tank, veteran and swarmling / etc.
 Everything is possible.